manateelazycat/lsp-bridge/README.md

 ## Remote Usage

-`lsp-bridge` can also provide code syntax completion for files on a remote server, similar to VSCode.
-Providing remote code completion is very useful when dealing with large and complex software that requires high resource demands or has complex environment configuration.
-The following are the steps to configure remote code completion:
+lsp-bridge can also perform code syntax completion for files on remote servers, similar to the effect in VSCode.
+Below are the steps to configure remote code completion:

-1. Install `lsp-bridge` and the corresponding LSP server on the remote server.
+1. Install lsp-bridge and the corresponding LSP Server on the remote server
 2. Start the lsp-bridge service: `python3 lsp-bridge/lsp_bridge.py`
-3. Use the command `lsp-bridge-open-remote-file` to open the remote file and enter the username, server IP, ssh port (default: 22), and file path, such as `user@ip:[ssh_port]:/path/file`.
+3. Use the command `lsp-bridge-open-remote-file` to open a remote file, enter the username, server IP, SSH port (default is: 22) and file path, such as `user@ip:[ssh_port]:/path/file`.
+If you wish to open files through tramp, you need to first enable the option `lsp-bridge-enable-with-tramp`. lsp-bridge will replace the tramp file synchronization algorithm with its built-in efficient completion algorithm, to achieve a completely non-stuttering completion experience.

-Once the remote file is opened, `lsp-bridge` will automatically display the code completion menu.
-The remote completion principle of `lsp-bridge` is as follows:
+The principle of `lsp-bridge` remote completion is as follows:

-1. Login to the remote server with SSH authentication and access and edit the remote file.
+1. Log in to the remote server with SSH authentication and access and edit remote files
-2. When editing the remote file locally, incremental diff sequences are sent to the `lsp-bridge` server in real-time.
-The server will rebuild the latest content of the file based on the incremental diff sequence and call the LSP server to complete the syntax calculation.
+2. When editing a local copy of a remote file, it will send incremental diff sequences to the lsp-bridge server in real-time.
+The server will rebuild the latest content of the file based on the incremental diff sequence and call the LSP Server deployed on the server for syntax completion calculation.
-3. After calculating the LSP completion menu items, `lsp-bridge` will send the completion data to the local computer and render the completion menu.
+3. After the server completes the LSP completion menu item calculation, `lsp-bridge` will send the completion menu item data back to the local side, and then the local Emacs will draw the completion menu.

+Please note:
-If the completion menu does not appear, log in to the remote server and check the terminal output of `lsp_bridge.py`.
-Generally, incomplete installation of the service-side LSP server is the cause.
+1. If the completion menu does not pop up, please log in to the remote server and view the terminal output of `lsp_bridge.py`.
+Generally speaking, it is because the installation of the server's LSP Server is incomplete.

-lsp-bridge first looks for the content of the first *.pub file in the `~/.ssh` directory as the public key credential for logging into the remote server.
-If public key login fails, the user will be prompted to enter the login password. lsp-bridge does not store the server login password in a file.
-To avoid repeatedly entering the password, it is recommended that you use the public key method to log in to the remote server.
+2. lsp-bridge prefers to find the content of the first *.pub file in the `~/.ssh` directory as the public key credential for logging in to the remote server.
+If public key login fails, it will prompt the user to enter the login password. lsp-bridge does not store the server login password in a file.
+To avoid repeatedly entering passwords, it is recommended that you log in to the remote server using a public key.

 ## Keymap